attila-lendvai/maru/README.this-stage.md

-The new x86-64 backend, that directly generates Elf binaries, cannot easily be integrated into the current makefile-based build system (which is a mess, waiting to be rewritten in Maru).
-The new stage drops (temporarily?) the text-assembler based x86 backends, and switches to this new one.
+The new x86-64 backend, that directly generates Elf binaries, cannot easily be integrated into the current makefile-based build system (which is a mess, waiting to be rewritten in Maru, hopefully in this stage).
+The new stage drops the text-assembler based x86 backends to move forward.
+They will be reinstated once we have a more reasonable build system.

 ## Assorted changes